Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 cat labs/lab02-imagebuilder-firmware/build-drop-mango.sh

-# Shared overlay baked into the Mango image
+# The shared files overlay baked into the squashfs:

 cat labs/shared/files-mango/etc/banner